USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixB_emissions_control.md

 ````
 Users can add as many new size distributions as they want, as long as they increment the variable n_em_aero_ref to always equal the number of size distributions in the lookup array (em_aero_ref).

-CMAQ will use the size distribution reference value linked to each rule via the phase/mode keyword to calculate the fraction of each aerosol primary emission that should go into the 'i', 'j', and 'k' modes in the internal aerosol module.
-At first, it may seem that the lining step between phase/mode keywords and reference mode labels is unnecesary, but it serves an important function.
+CMAQ will use the size distribution reference value linked to each emissions scaling rule via the phase/mode keyword to calculate the fraction of each aerosol primary emission that should go into the 'i', 'j', and 'k' modes in the internal aerosol module.
+At first, it may seem that the linking step between phase/mode keywords in the EmissionsScalingRules section, the corresponding mode keywords in the SizeDistributions section, and the reference mode labels is unnecesary, but it serves an important function.
 As stated earlier, it is common that modes of similar size from a variety of sources will be referred to by common names like 'FINE' and 'COARSE', even though the size distribution parameters may differ considerably.
 With the linking step provided in the SizeDistributions section, parameters for several streams can be specified individually, but all be labeled 'FINE' and applied with one rule in the EmissionsScalingRules section.

 In the example above, fine mode Wind-Blown Dust are linked to 'FINE_WBDUST', sea spray aerosols are linked to 'FINE_SEASPRAY' and all other sources are linked to 'FINE_REF'.
 Thus, different size distributions will be calculated for each of these streams.
 However, if the user wants to scale the mass of all fine mode aerosol by a factor of 2, the following emission rule is valid:
 ```